AlessioGiuliano/genann/report.md

 The `genann_init` is not really a bottleneck, but it was a good candidate for CUDA acceleration.
-We did this mainly for the exercice than anything, as we did not find some more performance crirical parts that could be improved with CUDA.
+We did this mainly for the exercice than anything, as we did not find some more performance critical parts that could be improved with CUDA.

 > Which libraries are you going to use for GPU acceleration?